China did not need a dramatic embargo announcement to make the market nervous. It only needed the trade data.

 Methodology

-This analysis draws on Reuters reporting on Japan-bound heavy rare earth flows, China's 2026-05-20 official statement on rare earth export control reviews, and the site's structural explainer chinese-rare-earth-monopoly.
+This analysis draws on Reuters reporting on Japan-bound heavy rare earth flows, China's 2026-05-20 official statement on rare earth export control reviews, CSIS rare-earth export-control analysis, and the site's structural explainer China's Rare Earth Monopoly: Strategic Materials Explained.
 The framework here distinguishes mining exposure from processing exposure because those are different risks.
+Buyers should validate shipment-specific classification, license status, and end-use documentation with trade counsel or qualified customs specialists.

 What To Watch Next